Published on March 17, 2015

-Building on the first graph, the new graph shows a marked decrease in average energy usage per individual server in our hosting environment.
+Building on the first graph, the second graph shows a marked decrease in average energy usage per individual server in our hosting environment.
 As a general rule, computer technology is increasingly efficient due to micronization of hardware components (such as transistor width in CPUs) or smaller and more efficient power supplies that provide more stable service with fewer energy fluctuations or spikes.

 With an average server drawing 2.1Amps of electricity in 2005, and the newest servers drawing only 0.7 to 0.8Amps, this means that moving forward we can fit three times as many servers into the same energy footprint from five years ago.
 The savings are dramatic, when you multiply that by recent as well as projected growth.

 The final graph is the metric that tells the real story of our sustainability program.
 As our business has grown, and our energy efficiency per server improved, so has our capacity to handle more and more customers per energy unit consumed.
 Despite using six times as much energy as in 2005, our reduction in overall energy usage per server has enabled rapid growth of our customer base as measured in total websites we host.

 Our capacity of sites per Amp is now ten times what it was in 2005.
 This means the energy footprint per website has dropped to 1/10 of what it used to be.
 What this means to the average user: Canvas Host clients are truly hosting their sites and services with a greener Web host.
 They can say to their customers that their site is sustainably powered and hosted in an environment friendlier manner as compared to other Web hosts that do not use metrics or that do not participate in such a sustainability program.